-Subsequently, the BCBS has released the "International Convergence of Capital Measurements and Capital Standards: A Revised Framework.
+Subsequently, the BCBS has released the "International Convergence of Capital Measurements and Capital Standards: A Revised Framework".
 In addition, the RBI has issued clarifications on 31st March, 2008 on certain issues relating to the subject.
+In line with the RBI guidelines, the bank has migrated to the revised framework from 31.03.2008.